Why Ketosis Diets Will Fail: The Paleo and Keto Manifesto

 But keep in mind that it generally takes 20 pounds of plants to bring 1 pound of animal food to market.

-If vegetarians and vegans make you angry (both Paleo and Keto diet proponents tend to be rather anti-vegan), check your thinking—because while vegans may be dogmatic, while you may not like their style in promoting their diet–their diet is using 5 percent of the Earth’s resources to sustain themselves, compared to someone eating the 30 to 60 percent animal proteins of the Paleo and Keto diets.
+If vegetarians and vegans make you angry (both Paleo and Keto diet proponents tend to be rather anti-vegan), check your thinking.
+Vegans may be dogmatic, and you may not like their style in promoting their diet, but their diet is using 5 percent of the Earth’s resources to sustain themselves, drastically less than someone eating the 30 to 60 percent animal proteins of the Paleo and Keto diets.

-The healthy ones, the ones who eat whole foods—I’m not talking about the junk food vegans—they’re living with far less impact on the planet.
+Healthy vegans, the ones who eat whole foods as opposed to junk food, are living with far less impact on the planet.

-Maybe we should all thank a vegetarian today, even if you’re personally choosing to eat meat.
-The direction we’re driving the diet bus, these days, with so many packaged foods and animal foods, isn’t sustainable ecologically.
+Maybe you should thank a vegetarian today, even if you’re personally choosing to eat meat.
+The direction we’re driving the diet bus these days, with so many packaged foods and animal foods, isn’t sustainable ecologically.

 Why The Keto Diet is Doomed

-We can all be friends, and I love the Paleo diet getting people off processed food.
+We can all be friends, and I love the Paleo Diet for getting people off processed food.

 (Let the hate mail begin.)

 And the worst of the bad are these people selling toxic jugs of “ketones.”
 Please don’t drink this plastic, petroleum-product garbage.
 It’s pure marketing, it’s not food, and it’s not good for you.